 Joe Dawson – Secretary

-Joe is a Vascular and Trauma Surgeon at the Royal Adelaide Hospital with fellowships in General Surgery (FRCS) and Vascular Surgery (FRACS).
+Associate Professor Joe Dawson is a Vascular and Trauma Surgeon at the Royal Adelaide Hospital with fellowships in General Surgery (FRCS) and Vascular Surgery (FRACS).
 He completed his training in the U.K. and prior to moving to Australia was Trauma Fellow and then Consultant at the Royal London Hospital.
-After his research M.D. he completed a Masters with a dissertation on Trauma Systems and continues his research interests as Senior Lecturer at the University of Adelaide.
+After his research M.D. he completed a Masters with a dissertation on Trauma Systems and continues his research interests as Associate Professor at the University of Adelaide.
 He sits on the RACS Trauma Subcommittee for South Australia, RACS Road Trauma Advisory Subcommittee and RACS Trauma Quality Improvement Subcommittee, and is a member of the Australasian Trauma Society and Endovascular Resuscitation and Trauma Management Society.
 He teaches on several trauma skills courses, including bespoke training for Law Enforcement Officers, and is contributing author to the Manual of Definitive Surgical Trauma Care (DSTC).
 He is a member of the Academy of Surgical Educators (RACS), Faculty of Surgical Trainers (RCSEd), Section of Academic Surgery (RACS) and Associate Member of the Australian Academy of Health and Medical Sciences, and is a licenced Medical Official for Motorsport Australia.

 Zsolt Balogh – Chief of Curriculum